PaleovirologyLab/hi-fever/README.md

 ## Interpreting results

 For a quick interpretation of the results, we recommend focussing on the `reciprocal-*-matches.dmnd.tsv` files for full EVE annotations.
-Examples of how to differentiate between EVEs and false positives is described in our publication X.
+Examples of how to differentiate between EVEs and false positives is described in our publication (paper).

 We recommend parsing these tables into an SQL database for quick querying of the results.
-We have provided two SQL schema scripts to automatically import and process these files into searchable tables.
+We have provided two SQL schema scripts `hi-fever-db-PostgreSQL-schema.sql` and `merge_tables.sql` to automatically import and process these files into searchable tables.

 Steps to run: